Newry: History

 There is evidence of continual human habitation in the area from early times.
-During the Bronze Age, the Newry area had a community who were making in abundance very detailed jewellery for garments.
+During the Bronze Age, the Newry area had a community that made very detailed jewellery for garments in abundance.
 Three of these Newry Clasps can be found in the Ulster Museum, and a massive arm clasp from the same period was also found in Newry.
+Three miles south of Newry is Clontygorra Court Cairn which has large portal stones at its entrance.
+Excavations revealed pot sherds, hollow scrapers, a polished axe and the cremated remains of one person.
+Nearby is another, smaller court cairn.

 In AD 820, Vikings landed in the Newry area, "from whence they proceeded to Armagh, taking it by storm, and plundering and desolating the country around".

 Early history

-A Cistercian abbey was founded at Newry in 1157, when it was granted a charter by Muirchertach Mac Lochlainn, king of Tír Eoghain and High King of Ireland.
+A Cistercian abbey was founded at Newry in 1144; in 1157 it was granted a charter by Muirchertach Mac Lochlainn, king of Tír Eoghain and High King of Ireland.
 It might have been a Benedictine monastery before this.
 Newry Abbey (now the area around Newry Museum) would have been a sprawling complex of buildings and the heart of a monastic settlement.
 It existed for four centuries.
 The abbey was dissolved by the English in 1548, when it was recorded that it consisted of a church, steeple, college, chapter house, dormitory, a hall, a graveyard, two orchards and one garden.
 Modern archaeologists unearthed thirty-three burials from part of the former graveyard, and further bones were found in charnel pits.
 They included remains of men, women, and several youths, and some of the individuals suffered violent deaths.
 It is believed this was a graveyard for the lay community from when the abbey was still in existence.

 In April 1552, Nicholas Bagenal, Marshal of the English army in Ireland, was granted ownership of the former abbey lands.
 He built a fortified house known as Bagenal's Castle on the site of the abbey and its graveyard, re-using some of the abbey buildings.
 Bagenal also had an earthen rampart built around his Castle and the small town of Newry.

 During the Irish Rebellion of 1641, Newry was captured by Irish Catholic rebels led by the Magennises and McCartans.
 In May 1642, a Scottish Covenanter army landed in Ulster and seized Newry from the rebels.
 James Turner, one of the Scottish officers, recounted that Catholic rebels and civilians were taken to the bridge over the Newry River and "butchered to death ... some by shooting, some by hanging ... without any legal process".
 The Scottish general, Robert Monro, said that sixty townsmen and two priests were summarily executed.
 Turner also said that Scottish soldiers drowned and shot about a dozen Irishwomen before he stopped them killing more.

 During the 1689 Raid on Newry, Williamite forces under Toby Purcell repulsed an attack by the Jacobites under the Marquis de Boisseleau.
 At the period of the Battle of the Boyne, the Duke of Berwick set fire to the parts of the town which he had restructured to defend it.